-Foam fire extinguishers finds their application to put out class A and class B fires.
+Foam fire extinguishers find their application to put out class A and class B fires.
 They blanket the fire with a foam generated when the spray hits the air.
 This blanket prevents the vapors from reaching the air.
 Also, the water in the foam provides a cooling effect to prevent re-ignition.
 Foam fire extinguishers carry a cream label.

 Powder Fire Extinguishers:

-However, as they do not cool the fire, there is possibility of re-ignition.
-Also, powders can create loss of visibility and breathing problems.
+However, as they do not cool the fire, there is a possibility of re-ignition.
+Also, powders can create a loss of visibility and breathing problems.
 So, powder extinguishers should be used as the last resort.
 Powder fire extinguishers carry a blue label.